owntools/boilerplate/README.md

 make build run
 ```

-or, if no dependencies changed, just `make` to avoid rebuilding the image
+or, if no dependencies changed, just `make` to avoid rebuilding the image.

 #### Test